| | | | |

 • Then, using a strainer or a sieve, strain it so you have a really smooth sauce.

-• Set it aside while you make the crust.
+• Set the strained sauce aside while you make the crust.

 Cranberry custard tart